WP Engine hosting review: best high-end WordPress host?

 WP Engine handled the increase in size well.
 LCP increased to 0.9 seconds.
 But even this leaves more than 1 second to spare.

-This shows that WP Engine can handle the increase in size very well.
+This shows that WP Engine is really one of the fastest web hosting providers and can handle the increase in size very well.
 Plus, its WordPress optimizations seem to be working.